covalenthq/goldrush-decoder/README.md

 ## Knowledge Primer

-1.  **Config**: A `config` is a mapping of a contract address, network, and protocol name to create a unique configuration for every protocol on all the networks across all the chains for all the contracts.
+1.  **Config**: A `config` is a mapping of a contract address, chain name, and protocol name to create a unique configuration for every protocol across all the chains for all the contracts.
 A protocol can have a collection of configs in an array.
 It looks like

     ```ts
     export type Configs = {
         protocol_name: string;
-        network: Chain;
+        chain_name: Chain;
         address: string;
         is_factory: boolean;
     }[];